To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 to true.

-In the latter case, repeated queries will pass through the entire Lua script.
+In the latter case, repeated queries will not be found in the packetcache and pass through the entire resolving process, and all relevant Lua hooks will be called.

 Parameters: |